-- Continued engagement with Regional Board members and staff during Regional Permit renewal to ensure a Permit that is right for Ventura County. - Water quality at beaches throughout Ventura County remained above average for Southern California.
-100% of the beaches received A grades for both Summer and Winter dry weather, and one beach made the honor roll in Heal the Bay's 2019/20 Annual Beach Report Card (BRC). - Participation in SCCWRP's Bight '18 Microbiology Coliphage Study and Trash assessment. - Initiated a countywide regional stormwater treatment project location identification and concept development study. - Stakeholders are submitting new projects in the Stormwater Resource Plan using a tool developed by the Program that automatically calculates the quantitative and qualitative benefits. - Continued to inform the highest levels of management about the potential programmatic and financial impacts of a new Regional Permit through new and refined communication tools.

-• The Public Outreach program made over 20 million impressions.
+- Continued engagement with Regional Board members and staff during Regional Permit renewal in the hopes of ensuring a Permit that is right for Ventura County, including the submittal of a comprehensive comment package on the Tentative Draft Regional Permit. - Water quality at beaches throughout Ventura County remained above average for Southern California with seven beaches making the honor roll in Heal the Bay's 2020/21 Annual Beach Report Card (BRC).
+98% of the beaches received A grades for summer dry weather, and 92% of beaches received A grades for both winter dry weather and wet weather. - Participation in SCCWRP's Bight '18 Microbiology Coliphage Study and Trash assessment. - Completed a countywide regional stormwater treatment project location identification and concept development study. - Stakeholders are submitting new projects in the Stormwater Resource Plan using a tool developed by the Program that automatically calculates the quantitative and qualitative benefits. - Continued to inform and engage the highest levels of management about the programmatic and financial impacts of a new Regional Permit through new and refined communication tools. - The Public Outreach program made over 18.5 million impressions.
 New creative material was created, in both English and Spanish, focusing on pollutants of concern: trash/litter, pet waste, and yard chemicals.
-2,700 elementary school age students were educated through performances by the EcoHero Show and his engaging and interactive eco-friendly songs.

-• Completed an internet-based youth behavioral awareness survey which will be used to assist the Program in creating a more effective and targeted youth outreach program related to stormwater pollution prevention.
+Over 2,000 elementary school age students were educated through COVID-19 safe virtual performances by the EcoHero Show and his engaging and interactive eco-friendly songs. - Created a more effective and targeted youth outreach program of stormwater pollution prevention informed by the results of the 2019 internet-based youth behavioral awareness survey.

-• Launched a new Community for a Clean Watershed public outreach Instagram account: www.instagram.com/cleanwatershed.

-• Coordinated the 2019 Ventura County Coastal Cleanup Day Event, as part of the California Coastal Cleanup Day, recruiting a record number 3,795 volunteers to 29 different beach and inland locations covering 50.1 miles.
-A total of 16,210 pounds of trash were collected, as well as 1,118 pounds of recyclables.

-• Continued updating the Water Quality Index distilling the over 200 constituents monitored into an easy to communicate form and continued the comprehensive data analysis effort to prioritize pollutants of concern in outfalls and receiving waters that in turn will be used to prioritize Program activities.

-• Ten Total Maximum Daily Load Implementation Plans Annual/Semiannual Reports were submitted to the Regional Board.

-• Active participation in the Stormwater Monitoring Coalition of Southern California, California Stormwater Quality Association, and the Southern California Coastal Water Research Project.
+- Continued to grow the new Community for a Clean Watershed public outreach Instagram account: www.instagram.com/cleanwatershed, including the addition of professional high quality local images. - Coordinated the 2020 Ventura County Coastal Cleanup Day Event, as part of the California Coastal Cleanup Day.
+Due to the COVID-19 emergency, individual neighborhood self-guided cleanups were encouraged throughout the month of September.
+1,046 volunteers reported their cleanup efforts with 6,350 pounds of trash picked up over 147 miles. - Continued updating the Water Quality Index distilling the over 200 constituents monitored into an easy to communicate form and continued the comprehensive data analysis effort to prioritize pollutants of concern in outfalls and receiving waters that in turn will be used to prioritize Program activities. - Nine Total Maximum Daily Load Implementation Plans Annual/Semiannual Reports were submitted to the Regional Board. - Active participation in the Stormwater Monitoring Coalition (SMC) of Southern California, California Stormwater Quality Association, and the Southern California Coastal Water Research Project, including representation as Vice-Chair of SMC, and Co-Chair of CASQA Policy and Permitting subcommittee.

 Ventura County continues to be subjected to increased environmental stresses in recent years.
-In addition to the ongoing drought, every major watershed within the County has been impacted heavily by numerous wild fires including the Thomas Fire of 2017-18, the Hill and Woolsey fires of 2018-19, and most recently the Maria and Easy fires that occurred in 2019.
+Rainfall for 2020/21 was the lowest on historical record for Ventura County.
+In addition to the ongoing drought, every major watershed within the County has been impacted heavily by numerous wildfires including the Thomas Fire of 2017/18, the Hill and Woolsey fires of 2018/19, and most recently the Maria and Easy fires that occurred in 2019.
 The impacts of the fires were not observed in the water quality monitoring results, as concentrations above applicable water quality objectives (WQO) were similar to non-fire years, although higher sediment loads were observed in the runoff.